embedded-creations/tinyproto/README.md

 - Manually download and install this forked library in your Arduino Libraries folder
 - Manually download and install the forked version of the ArduinoBufferedStreams Library: https://github.com/embedded-creations/ArduinoBufferedStreams
-- Check out the `examples/arduino_generic/TinyProtocolStreamTest/` example
+- Check out the relevant examples in `examples/arduino_generic/`:
+    - `TinyProtocolStreamTest`
+    - `TinyProtocolStreamLoopbackSender` paired with `TinyProtocolStreamLoopbackReceiver`

 ### Enabling Debug Messages